Rudolf, son of Nevelong

+During this period many records give first names only, without specific geographic or family names, so various proposals have been made about how the three Rudolfs correspond to several references to "Count Rudolf" in the surviving records of the 10th century Low Countries.

 Joseph Daris, Léon Vanderkindere, and other historians since them, speculate that Rudolf held a County in the Hesbaye.
 Jean Baerten, writing in the 1960s was also a proponent of this position.
-Baerten added an argument that young Rudolf might be the Count Rodulfus who appears as 4th witness in a grant made in 967 by Countess Bertha, the mother of a Count Arnulf, presumed to be Arnulf of Valenciennes.
+Baerten added an argument that young Rudolf might be the Count Rodulfus who appears as the 4th witness in a grant made in 967 by Countess Bertha, the mother of a Count Arnulf, presumed to be Arnulf of Valenciennes.
 This Bertha was proposed by Vanderkindere to be another child of Nevelung.
 In contrast, earlier mentions of a Count Rudolf in the same area were thought by Vanderkindere and Baerten to be Rudolf's maternal uncle, Count Rudolf of the Regnarid family.

 However, Baerten agreed that Rodulf in Bertha's witness list showed no clear sign of being a count in the area.
-Instead the evidence points to men named Werner and Emmon and Eremfried being counts in Haspengouw in this period.
+Instead the evidence points to men named Werner, Emmon, and Eremfried being counts in Haspengouw in this period.
 Vanderkindere and Baerten proposed that Rodulf inherited Emmon's possessions by marrying his daughter, a proposal based only on the fact that in the next century one of the first known counts of Loon was named Emmo.

-More recently Jongbloed (2008) has stated that Rodulf being Bertha's brother in this document is unlikely, because he is only placed in the 4th position.
+More recently, Jongbloed (2008) stated that Rodulf being Bertha's brother in this document is unlikely, because he is only placed in the 4th position.
 Furthermore, both he and other writers such as van Winter, have pointed out that the distinction made by Vanderkindere and Baerten between the names Emmo and Ehrenfried is not necessary, as one is known to be a short form of the other.

 Nevertheless, Baerten's refinement of Vanderkindere is still the standard source, and Rudolf is still routinely proposed to be the father or grandfather of the three brothers found in this area in the next century: Bishop Balderic II of Liège, Count Arnuldus of Haspinga, and Count Gilbert of Loon.

 Because of the incomplete records available, there is considerable uncertainty as to whether Giselbert, Count of Looz, was the son of Rudolf, which no old record suggests, or the son of an otherwise unknown person named in one much later record as Otto, Count of Looz.